anderspitman/awesome-tunneling/README.md

 like exposing a local webserver via a public domain name, with automatic HTTPS, even if behind a NAT or other restricted network.

-We're building a community around self-hosting, data ownership, and decentralization in general.
+**NOTE:** We're building a community around self-hosting, data ownership, and decentralization in general.
 Join us over at [IndieBits.io](indiebits.io).

 # The dream